 One way to encourage the entourage effect is to use CBD products that have been labeled as either broad-spectrum or full-spectrum.
 Broad-spectrum CBD products will contain various levels of different cannabinoids and terpenes, but will not include any THC.
 The difference with full-spectrum is that these products will contain THC, though it’s often a negligible amount.
 However, if you have concerns about a drug test for THC, broad-spectrum may be the better option.

-Order an Elon Starter Kit today and see for yourself how cannabinoids and terpenes can work together to deliver sublime wellness.
+Order a Starter Bundle today and see for yourself how cannabinoids and terpenes can work together to deliver sublime wellness.